-|Key Skills||Math, analytical, and writing skills|
+|Key Skills||Analytical, math, and writing skills|

-Sources: U.S. Bureau of Labor Statistics (BLS), ONet Online, National Bureau of Economic Research.
+Source: *U.S. Bureau of Labor Statistics

-Step 1: Earn a Bachelor's Degree
+Step 1: Bachelor's Degree

-Step 2: Earn a Master's Degree
+Step 2: Master's Degree

-Step 4: Find a Job
+Step 4: Employment

-Step 5: Join a Professional Organization
+Step 5: Professional Membership

 Professional organizations provide members with an opportunity to network with fellow economists working in the same subfields and to keep current on advancements and research.
 Organizations include the Association for Social Economics and the National Association for Business Economists.